oimodeler/oimodeler/docs/source/overview.rst

 Expandability
 -------------

-Thus code is written to allow easy implementation of new model component, fitters, data filters or loader (for non-oifits format data), and plots.
-Feel free to contact us if you develop custom features and want them to be distributed with the code.
+oimodeler is written to allow easy implementation of new model component, fitters, data filters or loader (e.g. for non-oifits format data), and plots.
+Feel free to contact us if you develop custom features and want them to be included in the oimodeler distribution.